1760 - British operations in Bengal

 Before leaving India, Major-General Robert Clive dictated the course of action to be adopted to oppose the advance of Prince Ali Gauhar who had now succeeded his father as Emperor under the name of Shah Alam II.

 Since the relief of Patna in 1759, a change of much importance had taken place at the Court of Delhi.
 Emperor Alamgir II had been put to death by his prime minister; and, at the instigation of the murderer, a puppet had been placed on the throne.
 Prince Ali Gauhar, being the eldest son of Alamgir II and the acknowledged heir to the throne, had now been crowned emperor under the name of Shah Alam II.
-But, although the pretext of Shah Alam being in rebellion against his father no longer existed, the right of the Emperor to interfere with the act of his nawabs (viceroys) was frequently ignored, or considered merely nominal; so, as Shah Alam had, when he was prince, made war against the East India Company and its ally Mir Jafar, no change was now made in their attitude towards each other.
+But, although the pretext of Shah Alam being in rebellion against his father no longer existed, the right of the Emperor to interfere with the act of his nawabs (viceroys) was frequently ignored, or considered merely nominal; so, as Shah Alam had, when he was prince, made war against the East India Company and its ally Nawab Mir Jafar of Bengal, no change was now made in their attitude towards each other.
 In consequence of the influence which Shah Alam was enabled to exercise, now that he had become titular emperor, he had been enabled to collect an army of considerable strength.

 Description of events

 On December 26, 1759, Caillaud's forces reached Murshidabad, where he was ordered to halt until the arrival of Major-General Clive.

 On January 6, 1760, Clive reached Murshidabad.
 It was then arranged that a large native force under Prince Miran should join the British army and take the field against Shah Alam II.
 Furthermore, the battalion of Sepoy (3rd or 4th Battalion of Bengal Sepoys) already stationed in Murshidabad was ordered to join Caillaud's little army.